staslebedenko/perfect-infra-via-pulumi/README.md

 Password is the client secret
 Tenant is the tenant ID

-Then prepare the following strings and run them from a local command prompt, so Pulumi can use them later on with pipelines.
+Then prepare the following strings and run them from a local command prompt(or terminal in VSCode), so Pulumi can use them later on with pipelines.

 ```
 pulumi config set azure-native:clientId <clientID>